platan/metrics-shields-io-config/README.md

 - update `nginx_version` in `shields-io-metrics.yml` file
 - run the playbook with `nginx,certbot-nginx` tags: `ansible-playbook shields-io-metrics.yml -i inventory.ini -e @variables.yml --ask-vault-pass --ask-become-pass --tags nginx,certbot-nginx`

+#### Node exporter, Blackbox exporter
+These components do not have a fixed version in `shields-io-metrics.yml` file.
+The playbook is using the default version value defined in corresponding Ansible roles.
+Usually, the new versions of Ansible role for these components are released shortly after releasing components.
+To update the component simply update the Ansible role (instructions below).

+#### Telegraf
+:warning: apt repository containing Telegraf contains only the latest version (https://github.com/dj-wasabi/ansible-telegraf/issues/95#issuecomment-480397359, https://github.com/influxdata/telegraf/issues/5685)
+- update `telegraf_agent_version` in `shields-io-metrics.yml` file
+- run the playbook with `telegraf` tags: `ansible-playbook shields-io-metrics.yml -i inventory.ini -e @variables.yml --ask-vault-pass --ask-become-pass --tags telegraf`

 #### Any Ansible role
 - update version in `requirements.yml`
 - run `ansible-galaxy install -r requirements.yml --force`